nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a label to a task
+1. User requests to add a label to a task.
-2. System tags the task with the specified label and notifies user Use case ends
+2. System tags the task with the specified label and notifies user.
+Use case ends.

 **Extensions**